javaeffortless/effortless-community/README.md

 effortless-community
 ====================

-Effortless is a highly productive Java framework for building amazing enterprise web and mobile applications in very easy way, without effortless.
+Effortless is a highly productive Java framework for building amazing enterprise web and mobile applications in very easy way, without effortless